- Swiss testing laboratory

 Room Test for Mosquito Repellents

 The Room test for mosquito repellents is a test method designed to assess the efficacy of repellent formulations under controlled conditions that closely replicate real-world environments.
-Unlike the Arm-in-Cage test, where repellent efficacy is tested in a confined space, the room test allows for a more natural interaction between mosquitoes and the human body in the presence of a repellent.
+Unlike the Arm-in-Cage test, where repellent efficacy is tested in a confined space, the room test allows for more natural interaction between mosquitoes and the human body in the presence of a repellent.
 This step provides a more realistic evaluation of the repellent’s effectiveness and also minimizes the risks of exposure of volunteers to potential mosquito-borne diseases.

 The entomologists of Microbe Investigations Switzerland (MIS), meticulously perform the room test to measure the mosquito-landing and biting rates on the human skin after applying a topical repellent.